-Stage 4 of the project involves construction of a second facilities building; two multi-purpose courts; lighting towers over the AFL/cricket oval and soccer oval; and an additional toilet.
+Stage 4 of the project involves construction of a second facilities building; two multi-purpose courts; lighting towers over the AFL/cricket oval and soccer oval; four AFL goal posts at each end of AFL oval, and an additional toilet.
 Activities required to undertake this include:

-- General construction activities - Temporary removal of 3 to 4 parking spots along Lilyfield Road - Minor earthworks/excavation and retaining wall - Installation of footings and concrete slabs - Construction of amenities building on site - Installation of pre-fabricated toilet and lighting towers - Minor piling - Utility works including protection and/or adjustment of existing utilities and installation of new utilities - · Linemarking of sports fields - Landscaping and rehabilitation work.
+- · General construction activities - Temporary removal of 3 to 4 parking spots along Lilyfield Road - Minor earthworks/excavation and retaining wall - Installation of footings and concrete slabs - Construction of amenities building on site - Installation of pre-fabricated toilet, ALF goal posts and lighting towers - Minor piling - Utility works including protection and/or adjustment of existing utilities and installation of new utilities - · Linemarking of sports fields - Landscaping and rehabilitation work.